Theeoi/FePlot/README.md

-# MasterThesis
+# FePlot

-Collection area for all files relating to my master thesis project conducted at the Department of Electrical and Informations Technology, Faculty of Engineering, Lund University.
+Data analysis and plotting library for my master thesis work conducted at the Department of Electrical and Informations Technology, Faculty of Engineering, Lund University.
-The repo contains both my Python code for analysis and my thesis written in LaTeX.
+The repo currently contains both the Python code and my thesis written in LaTeX.

 The code presented here is written over quite some time with a MATLAB mindset